 Distance Junction of State Highways 46 and 56 in Gackle.
-Drive south on Route 56.
-Between Points This area of dead-ice moraine is part of the Missouri Coteau.
-It is the largest wild-duck producing area in the United States.
+Drive south on Between Route 56.
+This area of dead-ice moraine is part of the Missouri Coteau.
+It is the largest wild-duck producing area in the United (miles) States.
 The ducks nest in thousands of "prairie potholes" or sloughs, which characterized dead-ice moraine topography.